 Water Infrastructure Improvements for the Nation Funding (WIIN): Florida River Wildfire Reduction Project

-epa_logo_blue1This cooperative project has been funded by the EPA (Environmental Protection Agency), made possible through a grant that CDPHE (Colorado Department of Public Health and the Environment) is distributing for ecosystem management and forest restoration to reduce impacts to the San Juan Basin, mainly, Florida Watershed.
+epa_logo_blue1This cooperative project is funded by the EPA (Environmental Protection Agency), made possible through a grant that CDPHE (Colorado Department of Public Health and the Environment) is distributing for ecosystem management and forest restoration to reduce impacts to the San Juan Basin, mainly, Florida Watershed.
 Funding prioritizes lives and property, drinking water supply and quality, and forest-watershed values.

 Homeowners can participate by signing up for a Home Wildfire Risk Assessment and letting your Assessor know that you would like to participate in the WIIN grant.
+Assessments are completed by our program partner, Wildfire Adapted Partnership (WAP), Durango Fire Protection District and La Plata County staff.

-Brian at 8o1-898-1214.
+Brian at 97o-880-9663 and ONEnessdurango@gmail.com.

 Are you a contractor interested in being involved with preparing our community for wildfire and protecting our valuable watershed?
 Learn program details here